netskopeoss/K8S-OpenShift-CloudExchange/README.md

 ```bash
 $ helm upgrade my-release -f sample-values-override.yaml . -n <namespace-name>
 ```
-> **Note:** There could be more values that could be needed to be overridden by the end user based on their use case.
+> **Note:** There could be more values that could be needed to be overridden by the end-user based on their use case.
 For that, please add respective configurations in the sample-overrides- file before running the below command.
-The sample-override file is just for end user's fundamental reference.
+The sample-override file is just for the end user's fundamental reference.
 ## Accessing Netskope CE
 To access Netskope CE using port forward, run the below command.